Japanese bathrooms stand apart from Western designs in many ways, focusing on creating calm spaces.

 2. Separate Wet and Dry Zones

-The layout divides the bathroom into distinct areas.
+The layout divides the Japanese bathroom design into distinct areas.
 The toilet sits in one room.

 The vanity occupies a dry zone.
 The shower and tub share a waterproofed wet space.

 This separation improves hygiene significantly.
-Multiple family members can use the facilities at once.
+Multiple family members can use the facilities at the same time.

 3. Natural Stone Flooring